binkley/homebrewery-files/witch.md

 - **Toll the Dead** <br>
   A knell for the wicked; deals more damage if the target is wounded.
   _Spare the Dying_ and _Toll the Dead_ are natural companions.

+- **True Strike** <br>
+  Your witch thoughts guide your strike.
+Best not be in combat, but if found there, strike true.

 - **Vicious Mockery** <br>
   Psychic damage with a cutting insult; imposes disadvantage on the next attack.